It’s been a good life all in all — as far as Liberty Bell replicas go. I was cast in France, but I’m American as can be. And as Texan as all get-out.

 High in the French Alps, the Paccard foundry has been blending ancient traditions and family secrets to make bells since 1796.
 In 1950, they pulled off a feat no American company could — casting 57 full-size Liberty Bell replicas in record time for the US Treasury’s summer Savings Bond drive.

 So it’s with a certain ingrained sense of duty that I touch down on American soil at the port of Houston in 1976.
 I’m a freshly cast rookie entering the biggest season in patriotic celebration in 100 years.
 Or at least, that’s how it was billed.

 As the story goes, I’m one of 70 Liberty Bell replicas ordered by the Daughters of the American Revolution to meet the needs of nationwide Bicentennial celebrations.
 Try to locate my 69 brothers in bronze, and you’ll see the actual demand fell far short of the hype.
+The Bicentennial was hampered by the fact it happened to happen in 1976.
 Patriotic nostalgia was a tough sell.
-1976 could have been so much different if it didn’t happen to happen during 1976.

 Nevertheless, I’m here.
 I’m on the cusp of cracking open the American dream.
 And I’m going to make the most of it.
 America is an idea.
 And I’m what that idea looks like.
 The big, bold strapline tattooed on my shoulder makes my job here clear: Proclaim Liberty Throughout All the Land Unto All the Inhabitants thereof.

 While my fate is far from certain, a group of Vietnam Veterans from Fort Worth are the first to show a real interest in me.
 They plan to build a downtown memorial to their fallen brothers, with me as its centerpiece.
 Anyone wanting to pay their respects could walk up and toll the Liberty Bell.
 City fathers agree to the monument only if I’m kept silent for all but the special occasions of their choosing.